Manchester Baby Simulator

 Simulation

-The program is written in java and requires a JVM supporting Java 1.2 or later to be installed.
+The original version is written in java and requires a JVM supporting Java 1.2 or later to be installed and is still available to download.
 Full source code is included, as is a detailed user guide and an indepth discussion of the historical accuracy of the simulator.
 The simulator was written for the History of Computing course as part of my BSc in Computer Science at the University of Warwick.

 Download